shieldworks/aegis-web/docs/architecture.md

 ## **Aegis Safe** Pod Layout

-Here is how an **Aegis Safe** Pod looks like at a high level:
+Here is what an **Aegis Safe** Pod looks like at a high level:

 ![Aegis Safe Pod](/assets/crypto.jpg "Aegis Safe Pod")

 * `spire-agent-socket`: Is a [SPIFFE CSI Driver][csi-driver]-managed volume that enables **SPIRE** to distribute **X.509 SVID**s to the Pod.
 * `/data` is the volume where secrets are stored in an encrypted format.
-You are **strongly encouraged** to use a **persistent volume** for production setups, so that if the Pod crashes and restarts, the secrets could be retrieved.
+You are **strongly encouraged** to use a **persistent volume** for production setups to retrieve the secrets if the Pod crashes and restarts.
 * `/key` is where the secret `safe-age-key` mounts.
-For security reasons make sure that **only** the pod **Aegis Safe** can read and write to `safe-age-key` and no one else has access to it.
-In this diagram this is achieved by assigning a `secret-readwriter` role to **Aegis Safe** and using that role to update the secret.
-Any pod that does not have the role will not be able to read or write to this secret.
+For security reasons, ensure that **only** the pod **Aegis Safe** can read and write to `safe-age-key` and no one else has access.
+In this diagram, this is achieved by assigning a `secret-readwriter` role to **Aegis Safe** and using that role to update the secret.
+Any pod that does not have the role will be unable to read or write to this secret.

 If the `main` container does not have a public/private key pair in memory, it will attempt to retrieve it from the `/key` volume.
-If that fails, it will generate a brand new key pair and then store it to the `safe-age-key` secret.
+If that fails, it will generate a brand new key pair and then store it in the `safe-age-key` secret.

 [csi-driver]: https://github.com/spiffe/spiffe-csi

 ## Conclusion

 This was a deeper overview of **Aegis** architecture.
-If you have further questions feel free to [join the **Aegis** community on Slack][slack-invite] and ask them out.
+If you have further questions, feel free to [join the **Aegis** community on Slack][slack-invite] and ask them out.

 [slack-invite]: https://join.slack.com/t/aegis-6n41813/shared_invite/zt-1myzqdi6t-jTvuRd1zDLbHX0gN8VkCqg "Join aegis.slack.com"